dj75uk/hermetica/docs/specification-v0.1.md

 BOOT0 is broken out so that the MCU can be forced to start in bootloader mode in an emergency.
 It should be pulled-down on the target PCB.

-#### 4.8.3 MCU_TX and MCU_RX
+#### 4.8.3 MCU<sub>TX</sub> and MCU<sub>RX</sub>
 -
-MCU_TX and MCU_RX are broken out so that the MCU can be emergency flashed.
+MCU<sub>TX</sub> and MCU<sub>RX</sub> are broken out so that the MCU can be emergency flashed.
 They should be connected to a USART capable of flashing the bootloader.
-For most STM32 MCU's this is USART1, USART2 or USART3.
+- For most STM32 MCU's this is USART1, USART2 or USART3.
 During normal operation, the USART may be used for debugging.

 ---